RickStrahl/Westwind.RazorHosting/Readme.md

 												new Person() { Name = "Rick Strahl" });
 ```

-The latter allows you to capture the compiled id which points to a cached assembly instance
-in the current RazorEngine instance.
-This avoids having to reparse and recompile the template
-each time it's executed and doesn't generate a new assembly in memory (or on disk) each time
-which saves memory.
+The latter allows you to capture the compiled id which points to a cached assembly instance in the current RazorEngine instance.
+This avoids having to reparse and recompile the template each time it's executed and doesn't generate a new assembly in memory (or on disk) each time which saves memory.

 All templates include a model property and the RenderTemplate method can pass in a model.
-By default models are of type _dynamic_, but the model can also be explicitly typed by
-using the Razor @inherits tag:
+By default models are of type _dynamic_, but the model can also be explicitly typed by using the Razor @inherits tag:

 ```c#
 @inherits RazorTemplateBase<RazorHostingTests.Person>
 ```
+> #### Intellisese and Models and `@model`
+> You can also use `@model MyModelType` just as an proper Razor, but note that Intellisense won't work on that model.
+By using the `@inherits` syntax you can open templates in Visual Studio and get Intellisense support for your model.

 This is equivalent to MVC's @model property and represents the native Razor syntax for
-determining the base class, which is RazorTemplateBase<T> here (or your custom subclass thereof).
-If no @inherits is specified RazorTemplateBase is used with a dynamic Model.
+determining the base class, which is `RazorTemplateBase<T>` here (or your custom subclass thereof).
+If no `@inherits` is specified, `RazorTemplateBase` is used with a `dynamic` Model.

 ### Using Host Containers
-Host Containers wrap the basic RazorEngine described above by providing the abililty to load
+Host Containers wrap the basic `RazorEngine` by providing automatic caching for templates, automatic template change detection and the ability to optionally run the Razor templates in a separate AppDomain.
-into a separate AppDomain (optionally) and to provide automatic caching services so you don't
-have to track compiled assemblies.
-Host containers also figure out whether a template needs
-to be recreated if the template is changed.
-Because of this caching and reuse it's recommended
-that you use a host container for all but the lowest use scenarios.

-HostContainers are meant to be instantiated once and then left running for the duration
-of an application or long running operation, processing many template requests during
-their lifecycle.

 There are two provided HostContainers:
 * RazorStringHostContainer
 * RazorFolderHostContainer

-#### RazorStringHostContainer####
+HostContainers are meant to be reused, so you typically instantiate it once, then hang on to the reference and reuse it for subsequent requests.
+The template cache is associated with an instance so in order to get the caching benefit the instance needs to stay alive.

+### RazorStringHostContainer
-StringHostContainer executes templates from string, but caches the compiled templates based on
-the template's content.
-IOW, running the same exact template twice will automatically compile
-on the first run, and use the cached version on the second and subsequent runs.
-As long as the
-the template string is identical the cached assembly is used.
+StringHostContainer executes templates from string, but caches the compiled templates based on the template's content.
+IOW, running the same exact template twice will automatically compile on the first run, and use the cached version on the second and subsequent runs.
+As long as the the template string is identical the cached assembly is used.

 To run a String Template Host: